 How to apply to Medical Lab Technology

-Applications are accepted once annually in advance of each Fall quarter from February 10 – May 10.
-Students are notified of acceptance to the MLT Program by June 30.
+Applications are accepted once annually in advance of each Fall quarter, from February 10 - May 10.
+Students are notified of admission to the MLT Program by June 30.

 Application Fee: $20 by check or money order payable to “Shoreline Community College” (non-refundable).

-One or two alternate students may be appointed during the acceptance process.
+One or two alternate students may be appointed during the selection process.
 If an opening becomes available, the alternate will be notified by September 10.

-Upon acceptance, applicants will be given information regarding MLT Program requirements
+Upon selection, applicants will be given information regarding MLT Program requirements

-such as Criminal History background check, Healthcare Provider CPR card and vaccination
+such as a Criminal History background check, Healthcare Provider CPR card, and vaccination

 requirements.
 These credentials are NOT required to be submitted at the time of application.